MENU

 The Journey of Reporting

 Chick dedicated over five months to researching and interviewing photojournalists, primarily women, to uncover the extent of harassment in the industry.
-Her investigation was sparked by the dismissal of Patrick Witte from National Geographic due to sexual harassment allegations.
+Her investigation was sparked by the dismissal of Patrick Witty from National Geographic due to sexual harassment allegations.
+Witty was recently appointed White House Photographer despite these allegations and his apology.
 This led to a much-needed conversation about the culture of silence surrounding such issues.
 Chick’s commitment to amplifying the voices of those affected led her to gather numerous accounts, ultimately resulting in a comprehensive article that named specific individuals and institutions involved in harassment.

 Chick’s approach was methodical; she reached out to her network and utilized social media platforms to connect with women willing to share their stories.
 The response was overwhelming, with women from various parts of the world coming forward to discuss their experiences.
 However, the process was not without its challenges.
 Many women expressed reluctance to name their harassers, fearing professional repercussions or backlash.
 This reluctance highlights the complex dynamics at play in an industry where power imbalances often leave victims feeling vulnerable.